scnuhealthy/Tensorflow_Captcha/README.md

 # The result
 I use 60000 training samples and 10000 test samples.
 At the 23 epoch of training, the trainging error is almost zero.
-After 50 epochs of training, the model obtains the correct rate of 96.95% on the test data.There is part of the result following:
+After 50 epochs of training, the model obtains the correct rate of 96.95% on the test data.There is part of the result following,where labels 0-9 represent digital numbers and labels 10-35 represent the lowercase letters:

 ![trainging_accuracy](https://github.com/scnuhealthy/Tensorflow_Captcha/blob/master/traiing_accuracy.png)
 ![predict_result](https://github.com/scnuhealthy/Tensorflow_Captcha/blob/master/predict_result.png)